bladeacer/portfolio/src/pages/posts/endeavour.md

 ## Conclusion
 I hope that this post gives you a quick glance as to how I daily drive Linux.

-> Fun fact: I made part of this draft mid flight.
+> Fun fact: I made part of this draft mid flight (like the last post).

 [^1]: And other software, whether free, open source or proprietary.
 [^2]: As for why Git's Windows version bundles said compatibility layer, it boils down to